 Instant Pot Elderberry Syrup — This recipe was created to combat the cold and flu season.
 Elderberry syrup is a great way to stay healthy and safe from the typical winter bugs that seem never to end.

 I like to make this syrup in the fall when elderberries are abundant.
 It’s excellent on toast, pancakes, oatmeal, and yogurt or as a topping for ice cream!
 You can also mix it with sparkling water to create an instant elderberry soda.
 I’m sharing my recipe with you today so that you can enjoy it too.
 The formula is easy to follow and doesn’t require any cooking time at all!
-So grab your Instant Pot (Ninja Foodi or another pressure cooker), and let’s get started!
+So grab your Instant Pot (Ninja Foodi or another pressure cooker), and let’s start!

 This delicious syrup will be ready in about 10 minutes of cook time, which is perfect if you’re looking for something quick but still want something special.
-And while the ingredients may not be “special,” they are very accessible – just some sugar.
+And while the ingredients may not be “special,” they are accessible – just some sugar.

-This recipe is perfect for the cold winter months when you want to make something warm and comforting.
-The Instant Pot makes it easy by cooking the berries, sugar, water, and spices all in one pot!
+This recipe is perfect for the cold winter when you want to make something warm and comforting.
+The Instant Pot makes it easy by cooking the berries, sugar, water, and spices in one pot!

 Ingredients Needed For Instant Pot Elderberry Syrup